Foggalong/Wren/README.md

 # Wren
 A lightweight blogging platform written in Python, licensed under the GNU GPLv3+.
-It does catagories, RSS, and estimated reading time, as well as comments through Disqus. **This software is still under heavey development.
+It does categories, RSS, and estimated reading time, as well as comments through Disqus. **This software is still under heavey development.
 It is not yet feature complete and may contain bugs.
 Use at your own risk.**

 You can read more at [the wiki](https://github.com/Foggalong/Wren/wiki), but you're basically presented four ways to use it: